Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 - Ask directly about the social and psychological effects of psoriasis and signpost sources of support, such as patient support groups.
 The impact of psoriasis is not directly related to the overall area affected or disease activity but more to the site distribution and the attitudes of the patient.
 Tools such as the Dermatology Life Quality Index may be helpful.

-- Consider an individual's cardiovascular risk where the psoriasis is severe (affecting >10% of the body's surface area; if there has been previous inpatient treatment or the patient has had UV light treatment or other systemic therapy) and monitor and manage this appropriately.
+- Consider an individual's cardiovascular risk where the plaque psoriasis is severe (affecting >10% of the body's surface area; if there has been previous inpatient treatment or the patient has had UV light treatment or other systemic therapy) and monitor and manage this appropriately.
 A large cohort study has cast doubt on the link between psoriasis and the risk of major cardiovascular events.
 However, the National Institute for Health and Care Excellence (NICE) guidance, recommending a five-yearly assessment of smoking, alcohol use and blood pressure to all patients with severe psoriasis, is still valid.

 - Screen for the development of psoriatic arthropathy and advise to seek medical help for unexplained joint pain or swelling.
 The Psoriasis Epidemiology Screening Tool (PEST) is suggested (others are available).